 This section documents known capital expenditures planned by the municipality over the next ten years.
-These are defined as expenses exceeding \$10,000. and having a useful life beyond five years.
-They are separate from operational expenditures such as fuel, minor repairs, salary and benefits and other operating expenses.
+These are defined as expenses exceeding \$10,000. and having a useful life beyond five

 Capital improvements are funded from several sources, such as appropriations on a town warrant, capital reserve funds, bonds, and loans.
 The other sources of income to fund these expenses are also grants - federal, state or private.
 Any combination of these may be used to cover capital investment costs.
 Gouldsboro has sufficient borrowing capacities if needed.